wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * ETL = Extract, Transform, Load into SQL star databases with usage "schema on write" for faster read

-   * ELT = Extract, Load, Transform = data saved as-is into NoSQL (document) databases with usage "schema on read" for greater scale and exploration
+   * ELT = Extract, Load, Transform = data saved as-is into NoSQL (document) databases with usage "schema on read" for greater scale and exploration<br /<a target="_blank" href="https://www.youtube.com/watch?v=P3qmqUZJ7l0&t=4h27m6s" title="2021 By Andrew Brown">VIDEO</a> Create a ELT job from Azure SQL to Blog Storage, using Data Factory, Author & Monitor.

    * Hybrid - data ingested on-prem, transformed in the cloud
    <br /><br />